-Primary Benefit: Provides privacy to individuals.
+Primary Benefit: Primary Benefit: Provides privacy to individuals.
 81h 6400.81(h) - Each bedroom shall have at least one exterior window that permits a view of the outside.

-Discussion: Windows are not required to be operable.
+Discussion: Windo ows are not required to be operable.
 Ventilation is regulated in § 6400.65.

-Primary Benefit: Natural light provides both physiological and psychological benefits.
+Primary Benefit: Primary Benefit: Natural light provides both physiological and psychological benefits.
 81i 6400.7981(i) - Bedroom windows shall have drapes, curtains, shades, blinds, or shutters.
+Discussion: Self-explanatory.
 Primary Benefit: Window coverings provide individuals with privacy.
 81j 6400.81(j) - A bedroom shall have doors at all entrances for privacy.

-Primary Benefit: Bedroom doors provide privacy for individuals.

-6400.81(k) - In bedrooms, each individual shall have the following: 1.
-A bed of size appropriate to the needs of the individual.
+Discussion: Self-explanatory.
+Primary Benefit: Primary Benefit: Bedroom doors provide privacy for individuals.
+6400.81(k) - In bedrooms, each individual shall have the following: 81k1-6 A bed of size appropriate to the needs of the individual.
 Cots and portable beds are not permitted.
 Bunkbeds are not permitted for individuals 18 years of age or older.
-2. A clean, comfortable mattress and solid foundation.
-3. Bedding, including pillow, linens, and blankets appropriate for the season.
-4. A chest of drawers.
-5. Closet or wardrobe space with clothing racks and shelves accessible to the individual.
-6. A mirror.
+A clean, comfortable mattress and solid foundation.
+Bedding, including pillow, linens, and blankets appropriate for the season.
+A chest of drawers.
+Closet or wardrobe space with clothing racks and shelves accessible to the individual.
+A mirror.